PhilipRurka/easyBubble/README.md

 ```
 ---
 ### Event Type
-Once you have set that up, now you must choose an event that will trigger the tooltip.
+Once you have set that up, now you must choose an event type that will trigger the tooltip.
 Your options are the following.
 #### Click Event
 ```html
 <div class='ezabble'>